 The village expanded with houses at both Coalburn, Braehead and Bellfield.

 The station opened on the north side of the level crossing.
-It had a single platform, on the east side of the line, with a station building at the level crossing end and signal box by the crossing on the west side.
+It had a single platform, on the east side of the line, with a station building at the level crossing end and signal box by the crossing, north side of the road, on the west side.
+The box opened with the station due to the crossing.
 The Station Hotel opened on the east side of the station.

 There was no loop, trains continued south and west to Bankend to run round.
 There was a goods siding on the south side of the level crossing.